vsillan/game-server-programming-course/README.md

 If you are running Windows and your VSCode uses `powershell` in the terminal, I recommend that you change it to `CMD`.

+### Tips for using PostMan

+How to make a simple request:
+  - Add API url to the address bar (for example: http://localhost:5000/api/players)
+  - Select a suitable Http verb (for example: GET)
+  - When you want to add a request body: select the "body" tab -> choose "raw" -> change the format from "Text" to "JSON"

 ## Grading

 The course grading scheme is straightforward: